-SPN101, 102, 103 First Year Spanish, Terms 1, 2, 3 4 class hr/wk, 4 cr. each
+SPN101, 102, 103 First Year Spanish, Terms 1, 2, 3

 Introduces the Spanish language (including listening, speaking, reading, and writing) and Hispanic culture (including geography, customs, daily life, heritage, and literature), facilitated by the study of vocabulary, grammar, short readings and guided conversation.
 Instructor and students use Spanish as the primary language of the class.
 Recommended: SPN101: None; SPN102: SPN101, or one year of high school Spanish; SPN103: SPN102, or two years of high school Spanish.
 (With a grade of C or better.)
 Prerequisite: Placement into WR115 (or higher); or completion of WR090 (or concurrent enrollment), or WR115 (or higher); or consent of instructor.
 (All prerequisite courses must be completed with a grade of C or better.)